Key Quote

 WOW — COGNITIVE DISSONANCE (Festinger)

-Leon Festinger's theory of cognitive dissonance describes the discomfort of holding contradictory beliefs — Benedick simultaneously believes he will never love AND feels drawn to Beatrice.
-His witty reinterpretation is a textbook dissonance reduction strategy: rather than admitting he was wrong, he reframes the original statement to accommodate new feelings.
-Shakespeare dramatises a psychological process that wouldn't be formally theorised for another 350 years, showing how humans rationalise (construct false but comforting explanations for) their own emotional transformations.
+Leon Festinger's theory of cognitive dissonancecognitive dissonance — The mental discomfort of holding two contradictory beliefs simultaneously describes the discomfort of holding contradictory beliefs — Benedick simultaneously believes he will never love AND feels drawn to Beatrice.
+His witty reinterpretation is a textbook dissonance reductiondissonance reduction — Mental strategies used to resolve contradictions between belief and action strategy: rather than admitting he was wrong, he reframes the original statement to accommodate new feelings.
+Shakespeare dramatises a psychological process that wouldn't be formally theorised for another 350 years, showing how humans rationaliserationalise — To construct a logical-sounding explanation for irrational behaviour their own emotional transformations.

 Key Words